cballenar/enhance-newspaper-scanned-page-via-pil/README.md

 1. Run the script `python main.py`.
 1. Results will be printed as it progresses.
 All the images and read texts will be exported to the `./output` directory mirroring the path structure in source.

+### Enable/Disable Processes
+The following variables are available to enable/disable processes as needed.
+This all default to True.

+- `do_rotate` - Performs OSD and image rotation.
+- `do_text_extraction` - Performs `image_to_text` function and creation of `.txt` file.
+- `do_text_data_extraction` - Performs `image_to_data` function and creation of `.json` file.
+- `do_make_human_readable` - Applies Human Readable enhancement profile and overwrites image used for rotation.
+Disabling this will only output the high contrast grayscale image.

 ### Script Variables
 - `source_dir` - Defaults to `./source`.
 - `output_dir` - Defaults to `./output`.